Counselling and Psychotherapy

 I can help you.

-I can help you develop resilience and personal growth and a sense of choice and control about how you move forward.
-We will discover your goals and review our work frequently to ensure it meets your needs and expectations.
+I can assist you in building resilience, fostering personal growth, and gaining a sense of control and choice as you move forward.
+Together, we’ll identify your goals and regularly review our progress to ensure it aligns with your needs and expectations.

-We will work at a pace which feels safe and comfortable enough for you.
-I will also challenge and prompt where needed and make observations and reflections to encourage links, insights, and ‘lightbulb’ moments.
-This can help you understand yourself more, develop a better relationship with yourself and improve how you relate to others.
+We will work at a pace that feels safe and comfortable for you.
+I will also provide gentle challenges and prompts when needed, offering observations and reflections to help you make connections, gain insights, and experience those ‘lightbulb’ moments.
+This approach can deepen your self-understanding, enhance your relationship with yourself, and improve how you relate to others.

 If what you have read here resonates with you, please contact me to discuss how I can help.